 What are the steps to diagnosing endometriosis?

 Diagnosing endometriosis requires 3 levels of diagnostic evaluation:

-- Step 1 (pre-surgery): The initial stage is clinical examination and appropriate testing, this includes a pelvic examination and ultrasound.
+- Step 1 (pre-surgery): The initial stage is a clinical examination and appropriate testing, this includes a pelvic examination and ultrasound.
 During this time, patients thoroughly recount their current complaints and symptoms, as their doctor intently listens in order to build trust that will facilitate long time care.
 Upon physical examination, such findings as cervix, pelvic side and posterior thigh tenderness, which can radiate as far back to the cervix at the rectal wall, can all be key telling signs of endometriosis lesions and their possible location.
 Sonogram technology can help confirm the cause of this tenderness.
-Finally, a rectal exam may also be conducted if there is diffuse pelvic tenderness as the will want to determine if their is localized recto vaginal tenderness, a key sign of recto vaginal disease and possible nodules.
+Finally, a rectal exam may also be conducted if there is diffuse pelvic tenderness as the will want to determine if there is localized rectovaginal tenderness, a key sign of rectovaginal disease and possible nodules.

 - Step 2 (during surgery): The second stage is visual diagnosis by recognition of endometriotic lesions through laparoscopy.
 This will be performed in the operating room, during laparoscopic surgery.

 - Step 3 (after surgery): The final formal diagnosis of endometriosis cannot be made without pathologic examination under a microscope, thus surgical specimens obtained through laparoscopic deep excision surgery must be sent off to the lab.
 It usually takes a few days after surgery to assess.

 What are forms of testing performed pre-surgery?